-This canopy cover value has been binned according to the California Wildlife Habitat Relationships (CWHR) canopy closure categories:
+The adjusted canopy cover value from STANDCC has been binned according to the California Wildlife Habitat Relationships (CWHR) canopy closure categories:

 - Value 0 = < 10% Not determined/not applicable canopy (X)

-- Value 1 = 10.0-24.9% Sparse canopy (S)
+- Value 1= 10.0-24.9% Sparse canopy (S)

-- Value 2 = 25.0-39.9% Open canopy (P)
+- Value 2= 25.0-39.9% Open canopy (P)

-- Value 3 = 40.0-59.9% Moderate canopy (M)
+- Value 3= 40.0-59.9% Moderate canopy (M)

-- Value 4 = > 60.0 Dense canopy(D)
+- Value 4= > 60.0 Dense canopy(D)

-NOTE: There is an acknowledged difference between canopy closure and canopy cover; canopy closure is a measure of the percentage of the sky hemisphere obscured by vegetation over a point, as opposed to canopy cover, the measure of canopy porosity averaged over a stand.
+NOTE: There is an acknowledged difference between canopy closure and canopy cover.
+Canopy closure is a measure of the percentage of the sky hemisphere obscured by vegetation over a point, as opposed to canopy cover, the measure of canopy porosity averaged over a stand.
 The CWHR canopy crown closure percent categories have been used to classify the calculated Forest Canopy Cover data.
+Closure provides valuable information about the understory light, microclimate, and microhabitat environment at a specific location.
+See PSW-GTR-237 for more details.